What kind of volunteering opportunities does Communicare have?

 What do I have to do before I become a Communicare volunteer?

-All Communicare volunteers need to have a recent National Police Check (within the last 6 months) and will be screened according to HR policies, including character reference checks.
+All Communicare volunteers need to have a recent National Police Check (within the last 6 months) and will be screened according to Human Resource (HR) policies, including character reference checks.
 There may be additional requirements, such as a Working with Children Check, depending on the role you are offered.

 What kinds of skills do I need to have to volunteer?